 For Deaf students, having an interpreter makes all the difference in their academic careers.
 One adage (often attributed to Helen Keller) states; “Blindness cuts us off from things; deafness cuts us off from people“.
 While conventional interpreting facilitates comprehension, Educational Interpreters for the Deaf also create social connection.
 As these students often face stigma in a hearing world, providing this additional support in the classroom is invaluable.

 The Importance of Interpreters

 The Americans with Disabilities Act (ADA) passed in 1990 and ushered in a growing awareness of Deaf needs.
 In particular, schools learned that educational interpreters for Deaf students greatly helped students who might otherwise struggle to succeed.
-As with second-language students, native speakers of ASL are at a disadvantage in the English-only classroom.
+As with second-language students, native speakers who comunicate in ASL are at a disadvantage in the English-only classroom.
 They run the risk of lagging further behind when the school does not attend to their linguistic needs.
 Classroom interpreting for Deaf students is incredibly important: it ensures equal treatment and access to educational opportunity.

 ASL in the Classroom Setting

 A common misconception about American Sign Language (ASL) is that it is merely English spoken with the hands.
 However, ASL is an independent language with its own grammar, vocabulary, syntax, and narrative structure.
 An educational interpreter for Deaf students needs not only professional Interpreting training for ASL, but also classroom training.
 The educational setting also includes different power dynamics than a “typical” interpreting assignment.
 One party (the student) has, by definition, less information and authority than the other (the teacher).
 Classroom interpreters must bridge not only the language gap, but also a knowledge gap, to facilitate the learning process.